Celia0322/E-commerce-platform/1_Definition_and_Planning.md

 ## 4. Information Architecture and Technical Design

 ### Information Architecture
-The site should include these sections:
+The site basically include these sections:
 - **Homepage** – Displays a variety of products, categories, and promotional content.
 - **Product Listings** – Allows users to filter products by category, price, and other attributes.
 - **Cart** – Where users review their selected items.